Ground Beef and Sauerkraut Soup (Video)

-Ground Beef and Sauerkraut Low-Carb Soup is so tasty and the sauerkraut gets sweet and tender as it cooks in this flavorful soup!
-Use Soup Recipes to find more recipes like this one.
+Ground Beef and Sauerkraut Soup is so tasty and the sauerkraut gets sweet and tender as it cooks in this flavorful low-carb soup!

-Watch the video to see if you’d like to make Ground Beef and Sauerkraut Low-Carb Soup!
+See how to make this low-carb Ground Beef and Sauerkraut Soup!

 If anyone just rolled their eyes a bit at the mention of sauerkraut in this Ground Beef and Sauerkraut Low-Carb Soup, please stay with me a bit before you dismiss this recipe.
 There are a few good reasons to give this soup a chance!

 First, fermented foods are so healthy which is why they’re suddenly trendy, so the sauerkraut in the soup is a very good thing.
 Second, this soup is super low in carbs, easy to make, and freezes well.
 Third (and most important for people who are skeptical about the sauerkraut!) simmering sauerkraut in soup makes it sweet and breaks it apart into the soup, so that when you’re eating the finished soup you might not even realize it contains sauerkraut.
-Add a squeeze of sour cream, and this soup is absolutely delicious!
+Add sour cream if you’d like, and this soup is absolutely delicious!

-A few years ago a faithful reader told me that she makes this soup every time she does Phase One and my friend Bonnie’s husband George adores it too.
+A few years ago a faithful reader told me that she makes this soup every time she diets more strictly for a few weeks, and my friend Bonnie’s husband George adores it too.
 I’ve also made it quite a few times for my annual soup party, and people love it every year.
 And I make it myself every January, which is why I’ve updated the photos a couple of times!

 - Start by cooking the ground beef until it’s well-browned.
 Don’t rush this, because browning adds flavor.

-- While the beef is browning, start simmering the stock, canned tomatoes, sauerkraut, sweetener of your choice, Worcestershire sauce, bay leaves, parsley, and sage.
+- While the beef is browning, start simmering the stock, canned tomatoes, sauerkraut, sweetener of your choice, Worcestershire Sauce or Gluten-Free Worcestershire Sauce (affiliate link), bay leaves, parsley, and sage.

 - When the beef is well-browned, add it to the soup pot and let the soup continue to simmer.